gidgethub/gidgethub/README.rst

 I couldn't think of a good name that was somehow a play on "GitHub" or somehow tied into `Monty Python <http://www.montypython.com/>`_.
-And so I decided to play off of GitHub's `octocat <https://octodex.github.com/>`_ as a theme and use my cat's name, Gidget, as part of the name.
+And so I decided to play off of GitHub's `octocat <https://octodex.github.com/>`_ mascot and use my own cat's name, Gidget, in some way.
 Since "Gidget" somewhat sounds like "git", I decided to go with "gidgethub".